 - Yellow thermal imaging camera can show you where you are losing heat in your plant.
 A thermal imaging camera can show you where you are losing heat in your plant.
 Brilliant colour disparities on your infrared camera are a tell-tale sign of heat and money losses.
 An infrared survey of your plant will show you how to pinpoint your heat losses.
 Union Gas financial incentives can help pay for an infrared survey.
 For more information about how a thermal imaging survey paid big dividends for a Union Gas customer, check the AbitibiBowater Enercase.
 This case study shows how a paper manufacturer used thermal imaging to save hundreds of thousands of dollars with very short paybacks.

 Union Gas will pay you to save natural gas

-If you are seeing some of these telltale signs in your plant or facility, contact your Union Gas Account Manager.
+If you are seeing some of these telltale signs in your plant or facility, contact your Union Gas Energy Conservation Advisor.
 Union Gas financial incentives are available to help Union Gas business customers reduce the amount of natural gas they use.
 In fact, Union Gas will help pay for some equipment and studies if it will lower your gas consumption.
-If you are looking for savings in your plant or facility, contact a Union Gas Account Manager for more information.
+If you are looking for savings in your plant or facility, contact a Union Gas Energy Conservation Advisor for more information.

 More ideas for saving natural gas